LouisBenjamin/Big-Data/README.md

 3. Antagonists will have greater negative sentiments We believe this can provide us with an analytic basis and render the discussion of the results more fruitful.
 ## Model Comparison
 <p align="center">
 <img src="https://imgur.com/xBd44ax.jpg" width="85%" >
 </p>
 As seen above, from the three models that we explored, the One Vs All (a algorithms meant for multinomial classification using logistic regression) was the clear winner.
-Before explaining why we think it performed best, we must delve into why the other two did so poorly in comparison.
+Before explaining why, we think it performed best, we will delve into why the other two did so poorly in comparison later in section IV.

 <p align="center">
 <img src="https://imgur.com/YF5W1xm.jpg" width="85%" >
 </p>
 It is important to highlight that we initially attempted binomial logistic regression on a [negative, positive] labeled dataset in the first iterations of our project and it failed miserably.
 Not that the model was inaccurate, it is quite the opposite with it having a over 99% accuracy and F1-score.
 The problem lied when we applied the model to the MCU script, we had received highly skewed results in the negative prediction.
 This can be easily explained from the fact that movie dialogue inherently neutral and lead to the predictor believing that neutral dialogue was negative.
 This reason alone led our team to rework the code, seek multinomial classification methods and their respective dataset.

-### Overall Sentiment of The Marvel Cinematic Universe
+## Overall Sentiment of The Marvel Cinematic Universe

 <p align="center">
 <img src="https://imgur.com/TVxyrC8.jpg" width="85%" >
 </p>
+This is the result when the Multinomial Logistic Regression Model is applied to all the movies in the MCU.
+The pie chart distribution indicates a mostly neutral dialogue (57.6%), with the rest being mostly positive (26.7%) and little negative sentimental dialogue (15.7%).

-### Sentiment Analysis Sorted by the Main Cast
+## Sentiment Analysis Sorted by the Main Cast

 <p align="center">
 <img src="https://imgur.com/NSsFpkV.jpg" width="85%" >
 </p>
+When the model is applied to the main cast, there is interesting results shown.
+The most neutral character (per their dialogue) is Peter Parker (Spiderman).
+The most positive sentimental character is Nick Fury and the most negative is tied by Bruce Banner (The Hulk) and James Rhodes (War Machine).

-### Sentiment Analysis Sorted by the Villain Cast
+## Sentiment Analysis Sorted by the Villain Cast

 <p align="center">
 <img src="https://imgur.com/UDCojvj.jpg" width="85%" >
 </p>
+The villains are also an interesting case.
+The only character that is morally ambiguous, Bucky Barnes, is highly neutral at 69.1% while the most positive character is Red Skull.
+The most negative is Hela.
+Of note, Thanos, the ultimate antagonist of the series of movies, ranks the lowest ratio in all categories, making him perfectly balanced in terms of sentiments (as all things should be).

-### Sentiment Analysis Sorted by the Movies
+## Sentiment Analysis Sorted by the Movies

 <p align="center">
 <img src="https://imgur.com/yorzSRV.jpg" width="90%" >
 </p>
+Although we believe these results are the least compelling, the sentiments are still relevant to our discussion and somewhat connected to the hypothesises.
+The greater amount of positive sentiment can be found in Captain America: Winter Soldier while the more negative Movie is Captain American: The First Avenger.
+The most neutral is Thor.

 # IV.
 Discussion

 ## References